neojato/DeLorean/README.md

 1. Create a login for your GDG chapter

-    * Click on the "GDG Login" link in the footer
+    * Click on "Log In" in the header
     * Click the "Register" button to create an account

 2. Turn off registration to protect your site